UK border guards call off pre-Games strike

 LONDON Immigration staff including workers at Heathrow airport who had threatened a 24-hour strike on the eve of the Olympic Games called off their action on Wednesday, just before the government was due to apply for an injunction against them in court.

-Mark Serwotka, General Secretary of the Public and Commercial Services Union PCS.L, told reporters progress had been made in talks with ministers over looming job cuts.
+Mark Serwotka, General Secretary of the Public and Commercial Services Union (PCS), told reporters progress had been made in talks with ministers over looming job cuts.

 The planned strike on Thursday, the day before the opening of the Games, had been roundly condemned by the government.